The FIRE Movement

 - The Rule of 25 helps you estimate how much money you’ll need to have saved and invested in order to retire.

-- The Four Percent Rule helps you determine how much of that portfolio you can spend each year without ever running out of money.
+- The Four Percent Rule helps you determine how much of that portfolio you can spend each year without (in theory) running out of money.

 Most FIRE proponents use a combination the 4% Rule and the Rule of 25 as the mathematical foundation from which they build their early retirement portfolios.